-VILLETTA GARIBALDI - Situated in the heart of the 16th century old town of Rovinj, one of the most charming cities in Istria, "Villetta Garibaldi" is a beautiful example of its Mediterranean architecture.
+Villetta Garibaldi - Situated in the heart of the 16th century old town of Rovinj Villetta Garibaldi is a beautiful example of Mediterranean architecture.
 It has been fully renovated in accordance with all the rules and regulations that apply to historical monuments.
-The Istrian tradition is immediately recognizable in the natural materials that have been used, such as stone, wood and forged iron.
+Istrian tradition is immediately recognizable in the natural materials that have been used, such as stone, wood and forged iron.

 It is situated only 100 metres from the sea, and three minutes walk from Villa Tuttorotto and is easily reachable by car.
 It sleeps four to six persons and is fully furnished and equipped.
 Although somewhat modest compared to Villa Tuttorotto, Villetta Garibaldi is charmingly authentic and is ideal for an intimate family vacation or gathering.
 The use of the fully equipped kitchen, satellite TV and wi-fi is included in the price.
 Breakfast is available at the Villa Tuttorotto (bookable at the hotel reception).
 Guests can also use the seafront terrace and lounge of the Villa Tuttorotto.